Privacy Policy

 You may request a copy of your personal information from us.
 You can also ask us to correct any inaccuracies in your personal information.

-You may have the right to object, erase, or restrict our processing of your information – for example, where we process personal data because this is in our legitimate interests, you may object to this.
+You may have the right to object, erase, or restrict our processing of your information or to transfer your personal data to another organisation– for example, where we process personal data because this is in our legitimate interests, you may object to this.
 We will need to carefully consider your request, as there may be circumstances which require us, or allow us, to continue processing your data.

 To exercise any of these rights, please contact us at customerservice@virginpure.com.
-These rights may be restricted by law, for example we may not be able to provide a copy of your data where the data we hold is also the data of a third party and it is not reasonable to disclose this information.
+These rights are not absolute in all situations and may be restricted by law and subject to conditions, for example we may not be able to provide a copy of your data where the data we hold is also the data of a third party and it is not reasonable to disclose this information and we may not be able to delete your personal data where we need to keep it for accounting purposes or in order to comply with our legal obligations.

 Complaining to the Regulator